-- 5.32 The latest SNPP were published by ONS on the 29th May 2014.
-They replace the 2010- and 2011-based projections.
-Subnational population projections provide estimates of the future population of local authorities, assuming a continuation of recent local trends in fertility, mortality and migration which are constrained to the assumptions made for the 2012-based national population projections.
-The new SNPP are largely based on trends in the 2007-12 period (2006-12 for international migration trends).
-The SNPP are only population projections and do not contain headship rates (which are needed to convert into household estimates). - 5.33 The SNPP are not forecasts and do not attempt to predict the impact that future government or local policies, changing economic circumstances or other factors might have on demographic behaviour.
+- 5.33 The latest SNPP were published by ONS on the 25th May 2016.
+They replace the 2012-based projections.
+Subnational population projections provide estimates of the future population of local authorities, assuming a continuation of recent local trends in fertility, mortality and migration which are constrained to the assumptions made for the 2014-based national population projections.
+The 2014-based SNPP are largely based on trends in the 2009-14 period (2008-14 for international migration trends).
+The SNPP are only population projections and do not contain headship rates (which are needed to convert into household estimates). - 5.34 The SNPP are not forecasts and do not attempt to predict the impact that future government or local policies, changing economic circumstances or other factors might have on demographic behaviour.
 The primary purpose of the subnational projections is to provide an estimate of the future size and age structure of the population of local authorities in England.
 These are used as a common framework for informing local-level policy and planning in a number of different fields as they are produced in a consistent way.
-These are trend-based projections and do not take account of land supply. - 5.34 Table 22 below shows projected population growth from 2014 to 2033 in the Borough and a range of other areas.
-The data shows that the population of LB Richmond is projected to grow by around
+These are trend-based projections and do not take account of land supply.

-39,500 people; this is a 20% increase - substantially above that projected for England but slightly below equivalent figures for Outer London and London as a whole.
+5.35 Table 22 below shows projected population growth from 2014 to 2033 in the Borough and a range of other areas.
+The data shows that the population of LB Richmond is projected to grow by around 43,900 people; this is a 23% increase - substantially above that projected for England an in line with equivalent figures for Outer London and London as a whole.

-Table 22: Projected Population Growth (2014-2033) - 2012-based SNPP
+Table 22: Projected Population Growth (2014-2033) - 2014-based SNPP

-Population 2014 Population 2033 Change in population % change Richmond 194,039 233,549 39,510 20.4% Outer London 5,155,100 6,299,200 1,144,100 22.2% London 8,530,500 10,346,600 1,816,100 21.3% England 54,227,900 61,022,500 6,794,600 12.5%
+Population 2014 Population 2033 Change in population % change Richmond 193,585 237,499 43,914 22.7% Outer London 5,143,034 6,314,521 1,171,487 22.8% London 8,538,689 10,495,108 1,956,419 22.9% England 54,316,618 61,490,636 7,174,018 13.2%

-- 5.35 Figure 28 below shows past and projected population growth in the period 2001 to 2033.
-The data also plots a linear trend line for the last five years for which data is available (2009-14) and also a longer-term period from 2001 to 2014 - this being the longest period for which reasonable data about the components of population change (e.g. migration) is available. - 5.36 The data shows that the population is expected to grow in the SNPP at a rate which is some way above past trends; regardless of whether comparing with long- or short-term data.
-The growth rate expected moving forwards at 1.0% pa contrasts with a 0.8% pa growth rate over the 2001-14 period. - 5.37 There is however a closer relationship with short-term trends than those seen back to 2001.
+- 5.36 Figure 28 below shows past and projected population growth in the period 2001 to 2033.
+The data also plots a linear trend line for the last five years for which data is available (2010-15) and also a longer-term period from 2001 to 2015 this being the longest period for which reasonable data about the components of population change (e.g. migration) is available. - 5.37 The data shows that the population is expected to grow in the SNPP at a rate which is some way above past trends; regardless of whether comparing with long- or short-term data.
+There is however a closer relationship with short-term trends than those seen back to 2001.
 ONS typically consider short-term trends when developing the SNPP (looking at the last 5-years for internal migration and the last 6-years for international migration) and this is thus reflected in the trend.